cfossguy/stocktrader/README.md

 # hack for clearing py-yfinance-cache daily. cache is needed to keep from getting rate limited
 YAHOO_FINANCE_CACHE_DIR=[YOUR_USER_HOME_ABSOLUTE_PATH]/Library/Caches/py-yfinance-cache

+# used to set the model id in mastra, crewai and llm.py (FYI - gpt5 kind of works but is slower and doesn't produce better results yet)
+LLM_MODEL_ID=gpt-4o-mini
 ```
 ### Step #3 - Provision Elastic Serverless Indexes + Ray
 ```